Allied Health Courses

 AH 224 Current Issues and Trends in Health Care

-This course explores significant trends in health care and the major political, social and economic problems and issues affecting the United States health care consumer.
-Topics such as health literacy, access to healthcare, health disparities and health-related social injustices will be studied in depth.
-Technological, legislative and financial issues will also be analyzed.
+This course explores significant trends in health care and the major political, social and economic problems affecting the United States' health care system and its stakeholders.
+Topics such as access to health care, health disparities and health-related social injustices will be studied in depth.
+Issues of quality, coordination, and cost of health care will also be analyzed.

 AH 260 Supervisory Management in Health Care